Suzette's book is filled with lessons learned during her cancer journey.

 She continues to visit City of Hope for follow-up visits every few months.
 She can't say enough about the people there.

-“Their incredible compassion played a big role in my healing,” she said.
+“Their incredible compassion and expertise played a big role in my healing,” she said.
 “I wouldn't be alive without them.”